mpkondrashin/certalert/README.md

 ## BUGS

-### On Windows - only C: drive!
+### On Windows - %TEMP% and certalert.exe on same drive!
-On Windows, system TEMP folder should be on C: drive and program should run also from C:.
+On Windows, system TEMP folder should be on same drive and certalert.exe program (actually as current folder).
+If it is not so, "temp" parameter of configuration can be used, e.g. "temp: D:\TEMP" in config.yaml

 ### Bidirectional connectivity
 Must be available bidirectional connectivity from host running CertAlert to SMS and back!